Happy New Year to you!

 First of all, something completely different!
 The Martian: A Novel by Andy Weir is a gripping sci-fi read about a man left for dead on Mars, who survives against all the odds.
 You can tell it’s a page-turner, because there are loads of physics and engineering facts in it and I (whose nearest claim to being a scientist is a scraped pass in O level maths) was gripped to every page.
 I thought it was a really clever book with enough drama to make your heart pound.
 It would make a great film, and I think was also voted Goodreads top novel of 2014.

 Finally, something different again!
 Think of England by KJ Charles is a historical M/M romance set in a country home in the English countryside, featuring spies, drama and all sorts of dastardly goings-on from a set of chilling villains.
-It was well-written, the characters of the two heroes were well-defined and a great contrast to one another.
+It was excellently written, the characters of the two heroes were well-defined and a great contrast to one another.
 I loved the idea of the military man and the spy/poet.
 (They reminded me a little of Aubrey and Maturin in Patrick O’Brian’s sea-faring series of novels.)
 This is an X-rated read with plenty of explicit gay sex scenes, so if that isn’t your cup of tea – in fact, if you’d sooner have a cup of tea – then this book probably isn’t for you.
-I really enjoyed it, though, and of all the many, many romance novels I read this year, this was probably my favourite.
+I really loved it, though, and of all the many, many romance novels I read this year, this was my favourite.